Legislative Talking Points, 2020-2021

 - This law will help Virginia avoid making elections changes that would disenfranchise voters, such as restricting interpreter services.
-HB 1883 would accomplish this goal, and we are also reviewing HB 1890.

 - Virginia is a former “preclearance” state under the federal Voting Rights Act.
 Localities were required to get clearance from the U.S. Justice Dept before election changes that could disenfranchise voters.

 - In Shelby County v.
 Holder, the Supreme Court struck down a portion of the Voting Rights Act, so preclearance has stopped.
 Local election changes risk disenfranchising voters.
 Indeed, in former preclearance states, many voters have been losing their right to vote through illegal voter roll purges and other changes.

 - Virginia should set up a “state level preclearance” process so major elections changes in former preclearance areas, such as moving a polling place far from public transportation, must be cleared first by state officials.

 - Passing either HB 1883 or HB 1890/SB 1395 would provide for preclearance, although they provide somewhat different procedures and decisionmakers.
 HB 1883 provides for preclearance by the state Attorney General or the Circuit Court in Richmond.
 HB 1890 provides for preclearance by the state Attorney General or localities may seek public comment on the proposed elections changes.
 The League still has questions about allowing localities to “preclear” their own elections changes.
 Nevertheless, either bill is a step forward.